 Once photons begin reaching the detector, start the Data Acquisition.
 The intensity of light (photons per second) reaching the detector will be displayed.
 Note that the simulation employs more photons than are shown on the screen.

-- Set the wavelength to 600 nm.
-This determines the color of the photons emitted by the light source.
+The monochromator for the spectrometer is set to 600 nm.
+This determines the color of the light used in the experiment.

-- Next place a sample solution in the cell.
-Set the concentration to 4.00 μM. (μM represents micromolar or 10-6 mole/L) Run the simulation again and measure the intensity, I, of light reaching the detector.
+- Next place the sample solution in the cell.
+Run the simulation again and measure the intensity, I, of light reaching the detector.

-- Use the intensities you have measured to determine the solution transmittance, T. T represents the fraction of the light emitted by the light source that ultimately reaches the detector.
+- Use the intensities you have measured to determine the solution transmittance, T. T represents the fraction of the light passing through the cell that ultimately reaches the detector.
 That is, T is the fraction of the photons that are not absorbed by the sample solution.
-The fraction 1 - T is the fraction of photons that were absorbed.
+The fraction 1 - T is the fraction of photons that are absorbed.
 (Do not confuse the transmittance with the temperature.
 The same symbol is used for both properties.)

-The absorbance is a base 10 logarithmic scale.
-If A = 0, then no photons are absorbed.
+Absorbance uses a base 10 logarithmic scale.
+If A = 0, no photons are absorbed.
 Each unit in absorbance corresponds with an order of magnitude in the fraction of light transmitted.
 For A = 1, 10% of the light is transmitted (T = 0.10) and 90% is absorbed by the sample.
 For A = 2, 1% of the light is transmitted and 99% is absorbed.
 For A = 3, 0.1% of the light is transmitted and 99.9% is absorbed.